koros33/koros33.github.io/docs/blogs/index.md

+---
-title: Blog homepage
+title: Blog
-date: 2025-09-30
+date: 2025-10-03
-description: Welcome to my blog where I write about documentation and technical writing.
+description: Welcome to my blog landing page
+---

+# Welcome to the Koros Blog

 Here, I share insights on technical writing, documentation practices, and the tools I use.
 My goal is to make complex concepts simple and show how good documentation can improve technology adoption and user experience.